-Although Apple’s ”Project Titan” is strictly confidential and not a lot of details are officially released, we know the potential of Apple to become one of the most innovate self driving cars company.
+Although Apple’s ”Project Titan” is strictly confidential and not a lot of details are officially released, we know the potential of Apple to become one of the most innovative self-driving cars company.

-Self-driving Cars Engineer – who is this role for?
+Self-driving Cars Engineer – who is it for?